-The cash value, or surrender value, is a savings component included in some life insurance policies that can accumulate cash value from premium payments.
-With an added cash value option, your life insurance policy can help contribute to a retirement nest egg or rainy day fund for immediate access to cash.
-It can also help pay future premium payments on your policy.
+The cash value, or surrender value, is a savings component included in some life insurance policies that can accumulate cash from premium payments.
+With an added cash value option, your life insurance policy can help contribute to a retirement nest egg or rainy-day fund for immediate access to cash.

 Some life insurance policies have similar processes to accrue cash value.
 Your life insurance payments are split into three main categories: policy premium payments, insurance company operating costs and cash value.
 Each time you make a payment on your policy, your money is disbursed into these categories.
 The more you pay on your premium and the more interest accrues, the more your cash value grows.